You are here

 Field Experience Student: an individual participating in field-based placements in school settings who is working toward meeting requirements to qualify for a future credential as an educator (may be teachers or other types of school professionals), often referred to as "Student Teachers."

-Educator Preparation Program: a traditional program at an institution of higher education approved by the Colorado State Board of Education for the preparation and eventual licensure of educational professionals.
+Educator Preparation Program: a Colorado traditional program at an institution of higher education approved by the Colorado State Board of Education for the preparation and eventual licensure of educational professionals.

 Criminal History Check: a nationwide fingerprint-based criminal history check.

 Background Investigation: a detailed investigation conducted by Enforcement Unit of the Colorado Department of Education of events or incidents that have occurred in an applicant's past which may meet one or more of the Colorado legal definitions to disqualify an applicant to receive a credential.
 Click for more information on what might disqualify you from licensure.

-The Colorado legislature has enacted changes to procedures for fingerprint-based criminal history checks for field experience students who are enrolled in a Colorado educator preparation program.
+The Colorado legislature has enacted changes to procedures for fingerprint-based criminal history checks for field experience students who are enrolled in an approved Colorado educator preparation program.
 These changes allow the results of criminal history checks obtained by the Colorado Bureau of Investigation (CBI) to be routed to CDE, and CDE can then make the results available to authorized agencies.

 For field experience students, this means that when you submit fingerprints for this reason your criminal history result can be accessed by both:

 The Colorado educator preparation program where the field experience student is enrolled, and

 The school district and/or charter school where the field experience student will be placed for field-based learning.